IonutDanielNedelcu/University/README.md

 - Web Techniques (base level HTML/CSS/JavaScript)
 - Data Structures

-* will be updated as time passes by
+ NOTE: will be updated as time passes by